sachinsu/myblog/content/posts/webassembly.md

 [Vugu](https://www.vugu.org/) is an open source library that allows building a Web front-end in Go using WebAssembly.
 Generally static binaries are bulky and Vugu has addressed it using [TinyGo](https://tinygo.org) compiler.
 Vugu is still work in progress but does work great in its current form.
 Check out their [getting started](https://www.vugu.org/doc/start) page.

+Interesting take on Journey of JavaScript and what lies ahead for it, read it [here](https://www.swyx.io/writing/js-third-age/).

 ## Summary
 In nutshell, Concept of WebAssembly provides compelling way to have full stack development in a language of your choice.
 It remains to be seen how and whether it provides viable alternative to current Javascript driven ecosystem.